jestjs/jest/packages/jest-worker/README.md

 Amount of workers to spawn.
 Defaults to the number of CPUs minus 1.

+#### `workerHeartbeatTimeout: number` (optional)

+Heartbeat timeout used to ping the parent process when child workers are alive.
+Defaults to 5000 ms.

 #### `maxRetries: number` (optional)

 Maximum amount of times that a dead child can be re-spawned, per call.
 Defaults to `3`, pass `Infinity` to allow endless retries.